 - Stock options

-- Better insurances: health, dental, vision, disability, life, etc.
+- Better insurance: health, dental, vision, disability, life, etc.

 - An office instead of a cubical